layumi/Person_reID_baseline_pytorch/README.md

  <summary><b>
   2021 News
  </b></summary>

+**30 Dec 2021** We add supports for new losses, including arcface loss, cosface loss and instance loss.
+The hyper-parameters are still tunning.

 **3 Dec 2021** We add supports for four losses, including triplet loss, contrastive loss, sphere loss and lifted loss.
 The hyper-parameters are still tunning.